madetech/learn/guides/11-Docker/README.md

   * `docker rm`
   * `docker rmi`
 * CHALLENGE 1: Deploy the dockerised project you made before (.Net or Sinatra Ruby) to Heroku.
+  * Hint: For Sinatra, you need to make changes to the way ports are handled.
+See [this repo](https://github.com/claresudbery/sinatra-docker) for an example Dockerfile.
 * CHALLENGE 2: Add Docker to a pre-existing existing project of your own, and deploy to the web in a Docker container.